 In the Dashboard, the Publisher can set a limit on the monthly variable fee.
 When the limit is reached, the Real-Time Services are automatically suspended until next month.

 On February 14th, the Publisher subscribes to the Premium Plan.
 Upon subscription, the Publisher is charged USD 15 (fixed fee for the upcoming month).

 On March 14th (after one month), the Viewing Time consumed in the past month is 4,163 user-hours.
 The fee is calculated as follows:

-The Enterprise Plan has custom pricing models, features, and payment terms.
+The Enterprise Subscription has custom pricing models, features, and payment terms.

-The specific terms of every Enterprise Plan are determined via execution of additional agreements.
+The specific terms of every Enterprise Subscription are determined via execution of additional agreements.